It’s generally considered to be quite bad form for a media professional to be annoyed at journalists.

 What annoys me most is that this is just lazy on the part of Stoughton: If you want to talk about the failings of aid, then also talk about the complexities of aid.
 If you talk about lack of programming, then also talk about whether pledges have actually turned into real money.
 If the money hasn’t been spent then ask the project people why.
 And if you really think that NGOs haven’t done any good in Haiti, then also mention what has been delivered over the last 12 months.

-And why is there no mention, discussion or interview with the Haiti Interim Recovery Commission, the major body for assigning money and moving project forward, headed jointly by former US President Clinton and the Haitian Prime Minister Bellerive?
-I mean, how can you discuss the successes and failings in Haiti without looking at the commission that is supposedly in charge of the majority of the money pledged for reconstruction of the country?
+And why is there no mention, discussion or interview with the Haiti Interim Recovery Commission, the major body for assigning money and moving projects forward, headed jointly by former US President Clinton and the Haitian Prime Minister Bellerive?
+I mean, how can you discuss the successes and failings in Haiti without looking at the commission that is supposedly in charge of the majority of the money pledged for the reconstruction of the country?

 Has enough progress been made in Haiti over the last 12 months?
 Absolutely not.
 Could things have been done better: Of course!